mikesmallhelp/video-analysis-app/README.md

 ## Configuration

-You can configure the application title, guide and the AI prompt.
-So you can analyze different things from the videos.
+You can configure the application title, guide text, and AI prompt to analyze different aspects of videos.

-See the .env.example.
-Create your own .env file.
-It's include in the .gitignore, so the secrets don't go to the GitHub.
+Refer to `.env.example` and create your own `.env` file.
+This file is included in `.gitignore` to prevent secrets from being committed to GitHub.

-Create your Google cloud account, if you don't have it already.
-Configure also your Google Vertex AI environment variables in the .env file.
+Create a Google Cloud account if you don't have one already, and configure your Google Vertex AI environment variables in the `.env` file.

 You can use these commands to get your environment variables: